Exclusive Southern Pearls from Dubrovnik

 Dubrovnik – Slano/Ston - Mljet - Korcula - Vis - Bisevo/Hvar - Split

 Perfect way to fully experience Croatian islands and coastline is by sailing on an intimate luxury mini cruiser.
 Spend mornings on spacious decks or swim in crystal clear Adriatic Sea and evenings to explore small historical towns.
 This one way cruise from Dubrovnik to Split will bring you the best of Southern Dalmatia islands with little extras such as wine tasting on-board, and cable car experience included in the package.

 Saturday – Dubrovnik

-Transfer from Dubrovnik airport to Dubrovnik Gruž harbor where the MV Fantazija will be docked.
+Transfer from Dubrovnik airport to Dubrovnik Gruž harbor where your ship will be docked.
 The afternoon is spent relaxing on-board making yourself at-home, or take a stroll into Dubrovnik, and soak up the atmosphere of this amazing town.
 Passengers will be arriving through-out the day and into early evening.
 A little later enjoy a welcome cocktail and a short meet and greet introduction from your captain and crew.

 Sunday – Dubrovnik – Ston